nmpowell/carbon-intensity-forecast-tracking/README.md

 # Carbon Intensity Forecast Tracking

-Tracking difference between the UK National Grid's Carbon Intensity forecast and its eventual recorded value.
+Tracking differences between the UK National Grid's Carbon Intensity forecast and its eventual recorded value.

-The API itself does not seem to record or expose historical forecasts.
+The [API itself](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) does not seem to record or expose historical forecasts.
 We want to know: how reliable are they?

 This repo uses GitHub Actions to do [git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) and is heavily inspired by [food-scraper](https://github.com/codeinthehole/food-scraper).

 ## Basic idea

 - Git scrape the National Grid Carbon Intensity API on a half-hourly basis.
-    - Use Github Actions to do this on a schedule
 - Save the data to a local database or spreadsheet, committed to this repo.
 - Show, for a given half-hour window in history:
     - the predicted CI at each of the ~96 half-hourly time points